 - the UK securing ongoing mutual recognition of conformity assessment

 Any certificates you issue to your clients before the UK leaves the EU will continue to be valid for the UK market and will be treated as if they had been issued under the new UK framework.
 You do not have to reissue certificates.

 UKAS will continue as the UK’s appointed national accreditation body.
 Its role in accrediting UK approved bodies will be the same as its current role for UK-based notified bodies.

-The EU’s position is that UKAS accreditation for appointment of conformity assessment bodies will no longer be valid under EU legislation.
-However outside of relevant EU regulatory requirements UKAS accreditation will still be recognised and accreditation certificates will continue to be valid.
+UKAS accreditation for appointment of conformity assessment bodies will no longer be valid under EU legislation.
+However, outside of relevant EU regulatory requirements UKAS accreditation will still be recognised and accreditation certificates will continue to be valid.

 UKAS expects to continue its membership of the European Cooperation for Accreditation (EA) and will continue to provide accreditation of other types of assessment bodies (such as test houses and laboratories) against recognised international standards.